 It certainly will not hurt.
-Many studies claim that dementia patients have less memory loss when taking this supplement.
+Many studies claim that one of the benefits of Ginkgo Biloba is that dementia patients have less memory loss when taking this supplement.
 It helps with blood circulation and alternative medicine incorporates the supplement for its uses.

 By aiding our blood flow, especially to the brain, it reduces memory loss.

 Thus its benefit is to prevent the progression of dementia symptoms.
 This is especially true if the dementia is due to atherosclerotic vascular disease.

 Anti-aging activities often revolve around making sure we are not in the dementia group.
 Gingko helps our efforts.

 It is touted that another of the benefits of Ginkgo Biloba is to alleviate cognitive decline in older adults.
 The recommended dosage is 40-120 mg, three times a day.
 It is best to take it with a meal.
 Otherwise, you increase the possibility of having an upset stomach.